github/developer.github.com/content/v3/pulls.md

 <%= headers 200 %>
 <%= json(:commit) { |h| [h] } %>

 Note: The response includes a maximum of 250 commits.
-If necessary, you can use the [Commit List API](/v3/repos/commits/#list-commits-on-a-repository) to fetch additional commits.
+If you are working with a pull request larger than that, you can use the [Commit List API](/v3/repos/commits/#list-commits-on-a-repository) to enumerate all commits in the pull request.

 ## List pull requests files